Robustness of Decentralised Learning to Nodes and Data Disruption: Results

-Interestingly, in~\autoref{fig:accuracy_all}, we note that for later disruption times, isolated nodes, as well as nodes belonging to small clusters, reduce the accuracy they achieve with respect to the one they had achieved at the disruption time.
-This effect is not present for nodes in larger clusters.
-The intuition is that large clusters can compensate for the lack of connectivity thanks to the overall set of data residing at the nodes in the cluster.
-If the cluster is large enough, the effect of disruption can be compensated reasonably well.
-Otherwise, nodes in smaller clusters are not able to recover knowledge that is lost as a side effect of disruption.
+Interestingly, in~\autoref{fig:accuracy_all}, we note that for later disruption times, isolated nodes, as well as nodes belonging to small connected components, reduce the accuracy they achieve with respect to the one they had achieved at the disruption time.
+This effect is not present for nodes in larger connected components.
+The intuition is that large connected components can compensate for the lack of connectivity thanks to the overall set of data residing at the nodes in the connected component.

+\emph{Take-home:} If the connected component is large enough, the effect of disruption can be compensated reasonably well.
+Otherwise, nodes in smaller connected components are not able to recover knowledge that is lost as a side effect of disruption.
 We analyse this effect in more detail in the next section.